 Whether you’re at the forefront of contemporary popular culture or somewhere on the periphery, chances are you’ve heard something about cannabidiol (CBD).
 While many people have come across CBD oil, fewer are aware of water soluble CBD and its benefits.

 In recent years, CBD oil has steadily grown in popularity due to its wide variety of applications.
-From pain managment to mental health, cannabidiol has helped many people find relief.
+From pain management to mood regulation, cannabidiol has helped many people find relief.
 However, there are some potential downsides to CBD oil.

 Table of Contents